How to Make the Best Offer on a Property

 Before you make an offer on a property, consider the following points to help decide what to offer:

 - Are the owners in a rush to sell?
 Do they need to sell by a certain date?

 - How long has the property been on the market?

 - How many people are considering putting an offer in on the property you want?

-- What have properties on the same street sold for?
+- What are house prices of similar properties on the same street?